 To further study this matter, we split the treatment group into two halves: a lower half with employees with monthly taxable incomes between the 99th and 99.5th percentiles, and an upper half with those in the top 0.5 per cent of the distribution, censored at the 99.99th percentile.
-Estimates for both groups are presented in Table 6, and results are in line with our previous findings.
-The response among the lower half of the 'top taxpayers' is more muted, with an elasticity of 0.28 (income-weighted results).
+Estimates for both groups are presented in columns 5-8.
+The response among the lower half of the 'top taxpayers' is more muted, with an elasticity of 0.33 (income-weighted results).
 By contrast, the explanation for the high elasticity found in the basic regression above seems to stem from the response of the very top taxpayers.
-For the top half of the treatment group, we find an elasticity of 1.26.
+For the top half of the treatment group, we find an elasticity of 0.48.